-- Currently the entire Kipling Avenue Corridor is operating at acceptable levels of service. - The entire Corridor will approach its roadway capacity with the proposed development scenario.
-The Plan encourages a shift in environment that caters to cyclists and pedestrians, slower speeds to calm traffic, and an increase in the orientation to transit. - Much of the vehicular traffic congestion in the area currently is due to background traffic (vehicular trips through the area, rather than from the area). - As the proposed development scenario is built out, the increased local traffic will have the effect of reducing through traffic from other areas. - There are opportunities to revise the Kipling Avenue street cross section north of Woodbridge to include single-sided on-street parking and the addition of two bike lanes. - There are opportunities to redesign Kipling Avenue south of Woodbridge Avenue to have two travel lanes, two parking lanes, and bike lanes.
+- Currently the entire Kipling Avenue Study Area is operating at acceptable levels of service. - The entire Study Area will approach its roadway capacity with the proposed development scenario.
+The Plan encourages a shift in environment that caters to cyclists and pedestrians, slower speeds to calm traffic, and an increase in the orientation to transit. - There are opportunities to revise the Kipling Avenue street cross section north of Woodbridge to include single-sided on-street parking and the addition of two bike lanes. - Much of the vehicular traffic congestion in the area currently is due to background traffic (vehicular trips through the area, rather than from the area). - As the proposed development scenario is built out, the increased local traffic will have the effect of reducing through traffic from other areas. - There are opportunities to redesign Kipling Avenue south of Woodbridge Avenue to have two travel lanes, two parking lanes, bike lanes and no left turning lanes. - Prior to any development or redevelopment within the Amendment Area, applicants will prepare a detailed traffic impact study to the satisfaction of the City and the Region, which will address in part, but not limited to capacity, access, function, neighbourhood infiltration, transportation and transit objectives. - Streetscape design for arterial roads, collector roads, and local roads shall be subject to the urban design requirements and policies articulated in this Plan.